โ† Back to Guides

 If the opening leads to a cold basement or another demanding environment, insulation and sealing become more important as well.

-What to confirm before ordering
+What should I confirm before ordering a hidden floor hatch?

-- Exact opening dimensions
+• Exact opening dimensions

-- Final floor finish
+• Final floor finish

-- Whether the hatch will be opened often or rarely
+• Whether the hatch will be opened often or rarely

-- Whether the space below is cold or humid
+• Whether the space below is cold or humid

-- Whether a manual, gas-assisted, or electric lift is needed
+• Whether a manual, gas-assisted, or electric lift is needed

 Related Products